 Crosstown’s Super School Origin Story

-The Crosstown High design team was one of the largest and most diverse teams in the XQ Super School competition, with a total of 69 people coming together from across Memphis.
-Their saga began when parent Ginger Spickler spotted an XQ billboard on the highway and got intrigued.
+Crosstown High opened in 2018.
+Its design team was one of the largest and most diverse teams in the XQ Super School competition, with a total of 69 people coming together from across Memphis.
+Their saga began when parent Ginger Spickler spotted an XQ billboard on the highway.
 She decided to call a meeting and sent an email inviting everyone she thought might be interested, from teachers, parents, and students to local architects, writers, and business owners.
 The numbers and momentum grew rapidly from there—for example, the design team gathered input from more than 200 students.
-The Crosstown team wants more for the young people of Memphis.
-So, together with hundreds of neighbors, they built a school that fulfills that vision.
+The Crosstown team wanted a racially diverse school where learning is more dynamic and engaging.
+Together with hundreds of neighbors, they built a school that fulfills that vision.
 Crosstown graduated its first class in 2022.

 Crosstown Design Features

 1.Student voice taken seriously

 Student voice has been at the center of Crosstown’s model from the beginning and will remain part of its evolution.
 The design team was inspired by listening to the thoughts, feelings, and ideas of more than 200 Memphis young people who explained that they felt undervalued and unheard.
 Crosstown High is a school where students feel safe, not just from bullying and crime, but from anything else that prevents them from exploring their ideas, their identities, and the world around them.
 At Crosstown High, students take an active role in creating their own culture and community.
 In addition to having many choices related to academic projects, students develop their interests and passions like film-making and podcasting in elective classes, and use their acquired skills to demonstrate their learning through projects in core subject classes.